samuelsylvander/vadsbo_dimmerguiden/README.md

 - X Remove the "saved/saveing/loading" button and instead show a toast when the project is saved, in general, saves should be done automatically when something changes
 - X Room details should use bootstrap built in toggle collapsed for handling, show/not show, room details.
 - X Decrease and increase of rooms, should be saved instantly onChange.
-- Rooms shold show details as default (remove collapse class) if the number of rooms are 5 or less.
+- X Rooms shold show details as default (remove collapse class) if the number of rooms are 5 or less.
 If else, they shold be set to collapse
+--  (I'm including the options as one of the five "rooms")
 - If you click the delete room icon, a bootstrap modal should show and and "Are you sure" to confirm before deletaion.

 #### 5. SharePopup.jsx